 On day four of your spring break vacation, we think a day trip is a good idea.
 It’s easy to head about 20 minutes south to Murrells Inlet, South Carolina, and absolutely worth the travel time.
 Blue Wave Adventures Dolphin Watch tours run out of Crazy Sister Marina and are an awesome (and eco-friendly) way to spend the morning on the water and in the sunshine.
 Tours are educational and the perfect length of time for children.
 Exploring the seafood capital of South Carolina isn’t such a bad way to pass the time and finding a waterfront lunch spot is easy along the Murrells Inlet Marshwalk.
 After lunch, maybe head a little further south to renowned Brookgreen Gardens, one of our favorite places to visit any time of year.
 The gardens are home to the largest outdoor collection of American figurative sculpture in the world and offer a variety of educational programs throughout the year.
 Their Lowcountry Zoo area is a favorite spot for my two boys, and you could easily spend more than a day here exploring… So much to see!
 So little time!
 After a very full day adventuring, we are big fans of keeping dinner casual at a spot like River City Cafe or Mellow Mushroom and then calling it a night.

 Already on the last day of vacation?
 How is that possible?!
 For your last day in Myrtle Beach, you’ll want to head back out to the beach for most of the day.
 Soak in those last hours of sunshine and sand as a family and maybe eat lunch poolside at your resort!
 After a full day of oceanside fun, spending the late afternoon and evening at Barefoot Landing rounds out a perfect final day.
 Located along the Intracoastal Waterway just across city lines in North Myrtle Beach, Barefoot Landing is a huge shopping/dining/entertainment complex that offers a lot to do.
-Spend a few hours shopping at one of their many stores or have a family photo taken with the animals at T.I.G.E.R.S.
-Preservation Station.
+Spend a few hours shopping at one of their many stores or have a family photo taken with the animals at Preservation Station at Barefoot Landing.
 For most children, a ride on their stunning carousel will be a must, and a newly opened playground at the back in the ‘Dockside Village’ area is another great pre-dinner stop.
 Speaking of dinner, Lucy Buffet’s Lulus and Taco Mundo are two family-friendly waterfront options we love… but there are so many great restaurants at Barefoot Landing, it’s hard to choose.
 After dinner, you can continue exploring the area as it’s a pretty fun spot for nightlife as well.
 But if you’re like our crew then it’s time to pack up and start dreaming of the next family vacation.